vladak/shield/README.md

 After I put the code together to read the sensor data and send it to MQTT broker via WiFi, I bumped into [troubles with MQTT communication being stuck](https://forums.adafruit.com/viewtopic.php?t=193414).
 The MQTT library was merely a victim of some underlying firmware/network problem.
 I [solved the MQTT part](https://github.com/adafruit/Adafruit_CircuitPython_MiniMQTT/pull/117) which helped to avoid the stuck program, however did not help with getting the data to the local MQTT broker.
 The program running on the ESP32 was set to read the sensor data, publish them to MQTT broker and enter deep sleep for 5 minutes to conserve battery power.
 For a number of these 5 minute intervals, it did not manage to send the data successfully.

 I suspected this is caused by some networking problem.
 Even though the ESP32 was located some 3 meters away from the WiFi access point and the MQTT broker was connected via Ethernet switched network to the AP, the communication was still not stable.
 So, a ESP32 that would be capable of running CircuitPython, had STEMMA QT and external antenna connector was needed.
 Luckily, I found [ESP32 Feather V2 with w.FL antenna connector](https://www.adafruit.com/product/5438).
 After I went through the hoops of installing CircuitPython on it (this ESP32 does not have built-in USB capabilities, so requires different workflow in order to upload files to its flash), and running initial tests, it is evident that the networking communication is way better - it no longer takes a significant latency to connect to WiFi (involves ARP, DHCP etc.).
+Eventually though, even the Feather V2 started to get flaky and I returned to the Feather ESP32-S2 and replaced the WiFi with transmission using Radio Featherwing.
+Had to use 2 distinct resellers across Europe to snatch the last pieces of the FeatherWing.

 ### Solar charging